 While they may still be able to communicate with one another, OpenSearch and Elasticsearch are no longer the same.
 Both OpenSearch and the older (Apache License v2.0) open source Elasticsearch are compatible with the OpenSearch Service configuration API.

-So, if you would prefer to use a platform that is prepared to go live in just a few minutes and has access to the best features of OpenSearch and OpenSearch Dashboards, consult our specialists at Webuters.
-We assist in saving engineers and technicians from the time-consuming setup that is frequently required as well as the following upkeep and optimization of Open-Source technologies.
+So, if you would prefer to use a platform that is prepared to go live in just a few minutes and has access to the best features of OpenSearch and OpenSearch Dashboards, talk to our specialists at Webuters.
+Contact Us!